The Ultimate Guide to Phone Screens

 What we do: “Our company does…”

-Spicy collaboration: “We’re doing exciting work with…”
+Collaboration: “We’re doing exciting work with…”

 Relate it back to the candidate: “You mentioned earlier that you wanted to do [X skill] in your career, this aligns well with the part of our company that does [X project/initiative].”

-Convert: Coffee or interview
+Convert: Coffee or Interview

 Coffee: “Great, how about we meet for coffee next [suggested day of week] and I can tell you a bit more about what we’re looking for and where the company is heading.”